 Revenue for Sustainable Future Fund projects is recorded in the accounts as the related expenses are incurred as prescribed in the funding agreement.
+Until expended, amounts related to income earned in the fund are recorded as deferred contributions.

 Unrestricted donations revenue